renggasaksono/woo-jurnalid-integration/README.md

 - Submit to Plugins directory

 ## Changes Log
+### 3.2.1
+- Update: Upgrade Select2 latest version
+- Update: Revert to show all  payments in Account Mapping
 ### 3.2.0
 - New: filter status in Sync History
 - Update: add input sanitazations